hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 squeue -u $USER
 ```

 * **If you have `bwa` jobs still running,** then wait for them to complete (less than 2 hours) before continuing.
 There are ways to queue jobs together in SLURM using the `--dependency` option in `sbatch`.
-This is outside the scope of this workshop, but we cover this in the [automation lesson](), if you are interested in learning more.
-For now, just hang tight until the alignmengt is complete.
+This is outside the scope of this workshop, but we cover this in the [automation lesson](automation_of_variant_calling.md), if you are interested in learning more.
+For now, just hang tight until the alignment is complete.

 * **If the only job running is your interactive job,** then it should be time to start your `Picard` processing scripts.
 You can go ahead and submit your `sbatch` scripts for `Picard` processing with: